srimuthurajesh/Tech-Notes/Java/Language/04_java_multithreading.md

 2. Thread.interrupted() - return true/false
 ---
 ## DeadLock
--situation where two or more threads are blocked forever
+-situation where a set of processes are blocked
+because each process is holding a resource and waiting for another resource acquired by some other process.
 i)Avoid nested locks, 2)Lock Only What is Required, 3)Avoid waiting indefinitely

 **Race condition**: When multiple threads try to access same resources